VandyHacks/proxima/README.md

 ### Use case
 We, at VandyHacks, use Proxima to centralize board application materials.
 The goal for us was to make the board recruitment process easier and more pleasant.
 Proxima receives applications from the [TypeForm webhook](https://developer.typeform.com/webhooks/), which we configured to have certain fields (names for application inputs) in the [payload](https://github.com/VandyHacks/proxima/blob/09e49829175548eaf7f1fef8bef2f0d87851b066/backend/src/app/controllers/applicationController.ts#L94).

-## Back-end

-This is the second version of back-end, written in Node.
-The first version was in [Deno](https://deno.land/), but due to issues with important Deno dependancies, we had to re-write the codebase in Node.
-Deno version is still available in [`deno` branch](https://github.com/VandyHacks/proxima/tree/deno).

 ### Technologies:

 1. Node